 After Cambridge, I spent a number of years working at the National Institute of Health (NIH), Bethesda, USA where I was awarded a prestigious NRSA fellowship.
 My research at NIH used state of the art imaging to explore how the human brain learns.
-We are also now exploring the connection between the gut microbiome and the brain.

 Recent patient testimonials